zerofcs/med-doi-feature-extraction/docs/AI_GENERATOR_GUIDE.md

 # AI-Powered Extraction Pipeline Generator

+Status: Planned/optional feature.
+The commands shown here (e.g., `generate-extractor`) may not be available in this build of the CLI.

 ## Overview

 The AI-Powered Extraction Pipeline Generator is an interactive tool that helps researchers create new extraction pipelines without writing code.
 Using OpenAI's Agents SDK, it provides a conversational interface to design and generate extraction configurations.